Maidan (Kolkata): Cityscapes of Maidan

 The park is considered the historical and cultural center of Kolkata, as well as one of the city's most popular tourist attractions and a hub of leisure and entertainment for Calcuttans.
 The Maidan stretches from the Raj Bhavan building on the Esplanade in the north to the National Library on Belvedere Road in Alipore in the south.
 The wide field stretches from the Hooghly River in the west to the Victoria Memorial in the east.
 Maidan police station is part of the South division of Kolkata Police.

 Urban green space

 Due to the freshness and greenery it provides to the metropolis, it has been referred to as the "lungs of Kolkata".
 In Bengali, the maidan is called 'Garh-er maath'.
 'Garh', in Bengali, means fort and its meaning literally translates to the 'fort's ground'.

 Fort William and Army wing

-The Maidan hosts the army's Eastern zone high command in historic Fort William.
+The Maidan hosts the Indian Army's Eastern Command in its historic Fort William.

-On Council House Street, at one corner of the Maidan, was the long-defunct Fort William College, which played a pioneering role in the development of many of the Indian languages, particularly Bengali.
+On Council House Street, at one corner of the Maidan, was the now long-defunct Fort William College, which played a pioneering role in the development of many of the Indian languages, particularly Bengali.